jeremyButtler/bioTools/README.md

       [https://github.com/jenniferlu717/KrakenTools](
        https://github.com/jenniferlu717/KrakenTools
      )
+    - works on linux complies on plan9
 - niche or odd programs
   - adjCoords (freezeTB):
     - adjust mapping coordinates from genes to entire genome
     - you need to provide a tsv file with gene names and coordinates
+    - works on linux and plan9
   - ampDepth (freezeTB):
     - finds mean read depth of amplicons and the genes they cover
     - you need to provide a coordinate file for this
     - convert regular cigars to eqx cigars (only one reference is supported)
+    - works on linux and plan9
   - cigToEqx (freezeTB):
     - convert regular cigars to eqx cigars (only one reference is supported [TODO: fix])
+    - works on linux and plan9
   - edClust (fluDI/freezeTB):
     - needs testing, but is running
     - try to cluster reads by edit distance
+    - works on linux
   - edDist (fluDI/freezeTB):
     - finds modified edit distances
       - modified means only large indels and snps with